 As a general rule, at least 55 stems per square foot provide a maximum yield.
 The critical level of 40 stems per square foot or less will result in a 25% yield reduction and should be rotated.

 Frost heaving of alfalfa happens when repeated freezing and thawing pushes the tap root and crown out of the soil.
 Heaving occurs during the winter heave cycle (similar to fence posts), as well as resulting from the spring freeze-thaw cycles.
 When severe (more than 1 inch or 2.5 cm), taproots are typically broken and unable to pick up enough nutrients or moisture, and stands eventually die.
 (Figure 4) Refer to “Frost Heaving of Alfalfa”.

 Figure 4 – Frost heaving of Alfalfa

 What To Do?

 The preferred option is usually rotation and seeding a new alfalfa stand.
-In an emergency situation, extending the life of a winter injured stand for that year can sometimes be done by interseeding other species.
+In an emergency situation because of an immediate need for feed, extending the life of a winter injured stand for that year can sometimes be done by interseeding other species.
 Refer to “Forage Options Following Alfalfa Winterkill”.